vinicunca/akar/docs/content/docs/2.pohon/2.components/input-menu.md

 ### Selected Icon

 Use the `selected-icon` prop to customize the icon when an item is selected.
-Defaults to `i-lucide-check`.
+Defaults to `i-lucide:check`.

 ::docs-pohon-preview
 ---